 Other Homemade Pantry Staples to Try:

-- Best Healthier Cinnamon Sugar (3 Ways) - get 3 great recipes for the all time favorite sugary blend, and see which one we liked best!
-Plus they can all be made sugar-free!
+– Best Healthier Cinnamon Sugar (3 Ways) – get 3 great recipes for the all time favorite sugary blend, and see which one we liked best! (all sugar-free)

-- Homemade Vanilla Liquid Stevia - save loads of money by making this yourself--it's so easy!
+– Homemade Vanilla Liquid Stevia – save loads of money by making this yourself.

 – Powdered Egg Replacer (like Ener-G) – whether you’re avoiding eggs or happened to just run out, this is a great substitute for all your egg-free baking!